 The problem with safety behaviours is they make you feel less anxious in the short term, but in the long term you start to feel like you have to perform the behaviours more and more to reduce your anxiety.
 In reality we all know we can’t stop bad things from happening, but with OCD your actions are a response to how you’re feeling, not your rational thoughts.
 Stomach deep in worry, logic loses all weight and it seems impossible to pull yourself back to reality, even when you’re watching yourself check the oven three times, in sets of three, and can see it’s absolutely ridiculous.

-In addition to this I was also unknowingly doing something psychologists call thought-action fusion, or ‘magical-thinking’.
-Thought-action fusion is basically when you don’t see thoughts and actions as two separate things, so if you think about something it could be real.
-This was one of the first myths busted by my therapist, as we discussed the reality that thoughts just pop into our heads without permission and they only become positive or negative if we assign meaning to them.
+In addition to this I was also unknowingly doing something described as ‘thought-action fusion’ or ‘magical thinking’ which you can read more about in David Veale’s article titled Cognitive–behavioural therapy for obsessive–compulsive disorder.
+This is basically when you don’t see thoughts and actions as two separate things, so if you think about something it could be real.
+This was one of the first myths busted by my NHS therapist, as we discussed the reality that thoughts just pop into our heads without permission and they only become positive or negative if we assign meaning to them.

 The most important factor in overcoming OCD is really wanting to change, because it’s that desire that gets you through the tough obstacles yet to come.
 My desire for change came from the vision of the life I wanted to live on the other side.
 That’s right, this is the point I relate everything back to travel.
 If it wasn’t for being basically totally alone living overseas, I don’t know if I would ever have been pushed so far out of my comfort zone to seek help.
 Thanks to my exposure to what the world has on offer, I’d seen the life I wanted and my desire to experience this life to the fullest was my driving force.

 See also Travel & Life Abroad Second Year Lessons.